tyngw/markdown-table-editor/README.md

 - **Sorting**: Click column headers to sort table data
 - **Drag & Drop**: Reorder rows and columns by dragging
 - **Auto-save**: Changes are automatically saved back to your Markdown file
-- **Multiple Tables**: Handle multiple tables in a single document
+- **Multiple Tables Support**: Handle multiple tables in a single document with table selection
+- **Mixed Content Support**: Safely edit tables in documents with mixed content (code blocks, lists, etc.)
-- **Error Handling**: Robust error handling with backup creation
+- **Robust Error Handling**: Comprehensive error handling with automatic backup creation
+- **Table Index Tracking**: Accurately track and update specific tables in multi-table documents

 ## Usage

 ### Opening the Table Editor

-1. Open a Markdown file containing a table
+1. Open a Markdown file containing one or more tables
-2. Place your cursor inside the table
+2. Place your cursor inside a table or anywhere in the document
 3. Right-click and select "Open Table Editor" or use the command palette (Ctrl+Shift+P) and search for "Markdown Table Editor: Open Table Editor"
+4. **For Multiple Tables**: If your document contains multiple tables, you'll be presented with a selection dialog showing:
+   - Table location (line numbers)
+   - Column headers preview
+   - Row and column counts
+   - Content preview

 ### Creating a New Table